ozone3950/pokemon-python-version/README.md

 ### Info

 The game is a text-based, cut down version of the original Pokémon games, and will have aspects already included in the Pokémon titles, but will have original parts inspired by the same style.
 The game is set in the Kanto Region, but far enough in the future for the rival to be Professor Oak's grandson.

-Libraries of Pokémon with their stats, and libraries of moves will be included, aswell as an actual story to progress though.
-Most of the battle mechanics will be the same, including stat changes, critical hits, and weaknesses.